School Year Program

 Year-round academic enrichment & support.

-Project Morry is a nine-year youth development program that offers year-round support and educational enrichment through the School Year program, which is run in conjunction with a dynamic summer camp experience, Morry’s Camp.
+Project Morry is a ten-year youth development program that offers year-round support and educational enrichment through the School Year program, which is run in conjunction with a dynamic summer camp experience, Morry’s Camp.

 Our School Year program offers educational and pastoral support as well as a consistent, positive presence for our students throughout the school year.
 This presence aims to reinforce the important lessons and values learned at Morry’s Camp, that together make a positive impact on the day-to-day lives and future of our students.

 The core component of the School Year program is the monthly meetings and gatherings in the student’s community and at Project Morry’s headquarters.
 Individual meetings provide an opportunity to discuss each student’s progress and goals with them, and create plans to achieve them.
 Group gatherings are driven by our educational curriculum, and also include recreational and career-oriented activities.